-The Planning and Building Standards Service will not under any circumstance become involved in any complaints relating to a civil matter or neighbour disputes where there is no breach in Planning law.
+The Planning and Building Standards Service will not under any circumstance become involved in any complaints relating to a civil matter or neighbour disputes where there is no breach in

+Planning law.
 For example, boundary disputes, land ownership or complaints regarding vandalism or nuisance will not be investigated.

 Complaints that are obviously malicious or vexatious in nature will not be taken up.

 Complaints that are general and not related to a specific development will also not be pursued.
 Complaints relating to matters dealt with under other legislation, for example, Environmental Health, which do not relate to Planning legislation, will not be pursued.
-An example is noise nuisance which will only be investigated where noise levels are limited by condition on a Planning permission.

 Planning enforcement action cannot be taken where the Council has an ownership interest in the land.

 When making a Planning related complaint, it is helpful if the following information is provided, where possible.
 Such information will enable the Council to record all complaints in a consistent manner and will ensure that all the necessary information is received allowing the investigation to be commenced without delay.
+If you submit an enforcement enquiry and you provide insufficient or erroneous information you will be required to submit further information within 5 days.
+Anonymous and erroneous complaints will not be processed unless they are considered to be such that they require immediate action by the Council in terms of health, safety or amenity.